antaldaniel/reprex/content/post/2021-12-20-environmental_impact/index.md

 [Reprex](https://reprex.nl/) created a tidy version of the EU Taxonomy for developing better sustainability indicators into the [Green Deal Data Observatory](https://greendeal.dataobservatory.eu/).

-{{% callout note %}}Do you want to develop input-output models for any European country to measure the direct and indirect green house gas impacts of policy actions?
-Do you need well-formatted data on interindustry linkages or other relevant topics for sustainable economy or susitainable finance research?
-Get in touch with us – we are happy to help and test our new software tool with data you need, and create high-quality, open datasets that are ready to use.{{% /callout %}}

 ## Open Data